metzger100/Papermc-AIO-Script/README.md

 Enter your sudo password and the script will do the rest.
 ### Change settings in the script:
 - Completely stop the server (Press ctrl+C when you logged into your Server console)
-- Open the loop.sh file with your Editor of WinSCP/Download the File and edit with Windows editor
+- Open the loop.sh file with your Editor of WinSCP/Download the File and edit with [Notepad++](https://notepad-plus-plus.org/downloads/)
 - Save (and upload the file)
 - run the server
 ```bash